 UK spending cuts risk turning into demolition job

-The British government may find it hard to stick to a coherent strategy as ministries scramble to cut spending by up to 40 percent on Treasury orders.
+The British government may find it hard to stick to a coherent strategy as ministries scramble to cut by up to 40 percent on Treasury orders.

 Prime Minister David Cameron, who took office in May, says shrinking the record peacetime deficit from 11 percent of GDP to almost nothing within five years is the most urgent task for his Conservative-Liberal Democrat coalition government.